meithecatte/miniforth/README.md

 ## Free bytes

-At this moment, not counting the `55 AA` signature at the end, **503** bytes are used, leaving 7 bytes for any potential improvements.
+At this moment, not counting the `55 AA` signature at the end, **499** bytes are used, leaving 11 bytes for any potential improvements.

 Byte saving leaderboard:
  - Ilya Kurdyukov saved 24 bytes.
 Thanks!
- - Peter Ferrie saved 1 byte.
+ - Peter Ferrie saved 5 bytes.
 Thanks!

 If a feature is strongly desirable, potential tradeoffs include: